Computing Quotient and Remainder in C Programming

 Getting Started with User Input

-When it comes to mastering C programming, understanding how to compute quotient and remainder is a fundamental skill.
-In this example, we’ll explore a program that does just that, using user input to make it more interactive.
+In C programming, understanding how to compute quotient and remainder is a fundamental skill.
+In this example, we’ll explore a program that takes user input to make it more interactive.

 Storing User Input

-The program begins by asking the user to enter two integers, which are then stored in variables dividend and divisor, respectively.
-This is where the power of C variables comes into play, allowing us to hold and manipulate values with ease.
+The program asks the user to enter two integers, which are then stored in variables dividend and divisor, respectively.
+This showcases the power of C variables, allowing us to hold and manipulate values with ease.

 The Magic of Operators